jostmey/DeepNeuralClassifier/README.md

 ## THEORY

-Backpropagation
+* Backpropagation using Cross-entropy error function (Likelihood optimization routine)
-ReLu
+* ReLu (No need to pretrain)
-Dropout
+* Dropout
-Lack of validation set... no hyperparameter optimization
+* Hyperparameters (linear decay in learning rate, no hyperparameter optimization)